What blended learning is – and isn’t

 Applying the definition

-Let’s use this definition in a hypothetical situation to see whether it is an example of blended learning.
+Let’s also use this definition in a hypothetical situation to see whether it is an example of blended learning.

 Tracy is a language arts teacher who has posted all of her lesson plans, assignments, and quizzes online so that students can access them at home, as well as at school.
 Tracy’s school recently implemented a one-to-one program in which each student has access to a personal computing device.
 To leverage the technology, Tracy has all of her students follow along on their devices during a guided reading exercise, during which the teacher and students examine a piece of text together.
 After a class discussion on the text, Tracy has the students switch over to Google Docs where they each write their own agreement or disagreement with the central argument of the text.
 During this time, Tracy roams the classroom making sure students are on task and answering any questions that arise.